 neither political thoughts,

 i like to be alienated and love the other ones as they are,

-with the past that they tell and the thoughts that they’re used to live with,
+with the past they tell me and the thoughts they’re used to live with,

 if i admit any pray

 but if hand in hand we’re hugged

 like a daisy chain as could say our common imagination.

 judging somebody ‘cause he or she is different of us

 it was like we could judge the water bad ‘cause it’s not fire,